View Pamela Goodyer’s Photography Magazine Extra

-In today’s digital photography explosion thousands upon thousands of people call themselves professional photographers and many have very little experience.
-Although I love the fact that so many people are going out to buy themselves a camera they can afford and open up an account to display and sell their photography, you should be extremely careful when hiring these people to do your wedding photography.
-If you chose to pick one of these amateur photographers to save money, you should know you what to look for and the risks involved with using their services.
+In today’s digital photography explosion, thousands of people call themselves professional photographers, and many have little experience.
+Although I love that so many people are going out to buy themselves a camera they can afford and open up an account to display and sell their photography, you should be extremely careful when hiring people to do your wedding photography.
+If you choose to pick one of these amateur photographers to save money, you should know what to look for and the risks involved with using their services.
 I mean no disrespect to these people at all.
 Everyone has to start somewhere.
 After all, we all need to get experience.
-It just shouldn’t be on the job training at your wedding unless you are fully aware that getting experience is the purpose along with creating your images.
+It shouldn’t be on-the-job training at your wedding unless you are fully aware that gaining experience is the purpose of creating your images.

 I am the owner of Extra Eyes Photography and have nine professional photographers on staff.
 I go through approximately one hundred digital portfolios of potential photographers before finding one who meets my standards.
 I know this is harsh of me to say, but there are a lot of beginner photographers out there looking for your wedding business, and they cannot produce the quality of work you may be looking for.
 I was shocked when I placed an ad for a professional photographer with a minimum of 5 years of experience, and I got so many resumes from amateurs calling themselves a pro.

-You may notice many really good prices out there today due to these amateurs flooding the market with low ball prices.
+You may notice many really good prices today due to these amateurs flooding the market with lowball prices.
 This has forced the “true professional” to lower their prices to compete.
-I respect the photographer who keeps their prices on the high end because they offer what the amateur cannot.
-These photographers have thousands of dollar’s worth of equipment and also spend a ton on advertising, insurance, marketing, printing, travel, and more.
+I respect photographers who keep their high prices because they offer what the amateur cannot.
+These photographers have thousands of dollars worth of equipment and spend a ton on advertising, insurance, marketing, printing, travel, and more.
 One reason why you are paying more for a pro is their overhead.
 An amateur has a very low overhead and usually very little equipment and schooling.